securityfirst/tent-content/contents_en/travel/vehicles/beginner/wear-a-seatbelt.md

 [Title]: # (Wear a seatbelt)
 [Order]: # (0)

-## The most important security advice you will ever hear is:

-# ALWAYS WEAR A SEATBELT
+### The most important security advice you will ever hear is: ALWAYS WEAR A SEATBELT.

 *	Road accidents are a major cause of injuries and fatalities.